 Conduktor Gateway Route.
 Protect.
 Transform.

-An abstraction layer that gives platform teams the Kafka controls they've always wanted without asking developers to change a single line of code.
+A Kafka proxy that gives platform teams the controls they've always wanted without asking developers to change a single line of code.

 Augment Your Infrastructure.

-Kafka is powerful, but it wasn't built for everything your organization needs.
-Gateway adds the capabilities that aren't there natively so you can tailor Kafka to your requirements, not the other way around.
+Kafka is powerful, but it wasn't built for governance, security, or policy enforcement.
+A Kafka Gateway closes that gap, so platform teams can tailor Kafka to their requirements, not the other way around.

 For Platform Teams Scale Kafka across teams without multiplying infrastructure or complexity.